Guys, Here’s How to Feel and Act More Confident

 2. How composure leads to confidence

-So, how does it make you feel when you’re in control and others acknowledge that?
+So, how does it make you feel when you’re setting the tone and others acknowledge that?

 Confidence is not that much of a stretch once you’ve nailed composure.
 Confidence is defined as “a feeling of self-assurance arising from one’s appreciation of one’s own abilities or qualities.”